bobdavies2000/OpenCVB/README.md

 and VB.Net.
 OpenCVB also provides access to multiple libraries - OpenCV, OpenCVSharp, OpenGL, Emgu, Dlib, NumPy, NAudio, VTK, and OpenMP.
 And OpenCVB enables all possible image representations - 3D, bitmaps, plots, bar charts, spreadsheets, and text.
-Examples of all of these features are included in OpenCVB.
+Examples of all of these representations are included in OpenCVB.

 Making these languages and libraries available while using the same